 History and Characteristics

-The enduring characteristic of the Mexican state from 1929 to 2000 was the existence of a hegemonic political party – the PRI – that controlled most social organizations.
-The PRI regime emerged from the Mexican Revolution (1910 – 1917) and, drawing on the 1917 constitution, leveraged the symbolic power of the revolution as a source of its legitimacy and justification for its wide-ranging intervention in the economy.
-The three decades following the beginning of World War II were a golden age for Mexico, known as the Mexican Miracle.
-However, by the end of the 1960s, economic momentum began to falter, and public discontent with the political regime grew.
-The student movement manifesting this discontent was subject to violent suppression between 1968 and 1971.
+The enduring characteristic of the Mexican state from 1929 to 2000 was a hegemonic political party, the Institutional Revolutionary Party (PRI), which controlled most social organizations.
+The PRI regime emerged from the Mexican Revolution (1910 – 1917) and, drawing on the constitution of 1917, leveraged the symbolic power of the revolution as a source of its legitimacy and as justification for its wide-ranging intervention in the economy.
+The three decades after World War II began were a golden age for Mexico.
+However, by the end of the 1960s, the economic momentum of the so-called Mexican Miracle began to falter, and public discontent with the political regime grew.
+The Mexican student movement, which manifested this discontent and protested against the government of Díaz Ordaz, was violently suppressed between 1968 and 1971.

 In the 1970s, economic prosperity came to an end as the import substitution model reached its limits, culminating in the debt crisis of 1982.
-The financial crisis, coupled with pressure from international financial institutions, led Miguel de la Madrid’s government (1982 – 1988) to liberalize the economy.
-The following governments (1988 – 2000) continued this economic course.
+The debt crisis, coupled with pressure from international financial institutions, led Miguel de la Madrid’s government (1982 – 1988) to liberalize the economy.
+Subsequent governments (1988 – 2000) continued this course.
 Significant steps toward liberalization included the signing of the North American Free Trade Agreement (NAFTA) and Mexico’s admission to the OECD in 1994.
-The 1994 Zapatista uprising symbolized the rejection of these policies by those who were to lose out from the neoliberal economic strategy.
-Increasing discontent with the PRI’s single-party rule fueled support for opposition parties in the 2000 elections – the right-wing National Action Party (PAN) and the left-wing Party of the Democratic Revolution (PRD).
+The Zapatista uprising of 1994 represented a rejection of these policies by those who stood to lose out under the neoliberal economic strategy.
+Increasing discontent with the PRI’s single-party rule fueled support for opposition parties in the 2000 elections, mainly the right-wing National Action Party (PAN) and the left-wing Party of the Democratic Revolution (PRD).

 Political Transformation